DMKEBUSINESSGMBH/mkvarnish/README.md

 ### Requirements

  *  you should make yourself familiar with Varnish and how you want to implement Varnish in your specific setup.
  *  Varnish has to be up and running.
-You can find a sample configuration in `Configuration/Varnish`.
+You can find a sample configuration in `EXT:mkvarnish/Configuration/Varnish/default-4.vcl`.
+Make sure to change or remove the Debug ID at the beginning of sub vcl_recv.
+Furthermore you should check the last comment in sub vcl_recv and act accordingly.
  *  requests to all static files should send appropriate expires headers